28 Top Cities in the World to Visit

 11. Kuala Lumpur, Malaysia

-The capital city of Malaysia, Kuala Lumpur welcomes about 13 million visitors a year.
+The capital city of Malaysia, Kuala Lumpur welcomes millions of visitors a year.
 It is a city with museums and ties to its culture in places like the Old Market Square, yet it is balanced by the edgy architecture of the Petronas Twin Towers and mega shopping malls.
-The city is always "on," so you can find a nightlife scene anytime of the day as you take in meeting the locals, dining, and watching sporting events.
+The city is always "on," so you can find a nightlife scene any time of the day as you take in meeting the locals, dining, and watching sporting events.

 The appeal of Kuala Lumpur is in part because of its ultra-modern city but also for the natural beauty that surrounds it.
 There are popular attractions that highlight the wildlife of the region, from the Aquaria aquarium and the Kuala Lumpur Bird Park to the KL Butterfly Park.
 There are also many elaborate urban parks throughout the city and around the River of Life waterfront.